 Question: What are the main steps for opening a micro company in Romania?

 Opening a micro company in Romania comprises the same general steps required for the formation of other legal entities.
-These include the following:
+These are listed below by our Romanian lawyers:

 The company’s Articles of Association include the following information about the company: the name and emblem, its registered office seat, the duration of the company and the type of company, the main business activity as well as the secondary ones, the names of the company administrators, the manner in which certain company modifications can take place.
 Our team can help entrepreneurs draw up the Articles of Association as well as provide the required assistance for correctly filling in the application form as well as any other needed forms when opening a micro company in Romania.